MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/in-built-reports/course-view-report.md

 Similar to the Category View, Course View provides admins a quick glance at learner enrollments, learner engagement, and course completion for a particular course.
 It facilitates comparative analytics for learner performance on a particular course and provides insights into content quality.

-To access the Category View, you can either select the **View Analytics option from (…) More menu** for a course under the Courses tab or select a specific row from the courses grid in the Category View page.
+To access the Course View, you can either select a specific row from the courses grid in the Category View page.

 In this article, you will learn more about different metrics and reports available to the administrator as part of learner analytics for a specific course: